 - Slovenia was the first former Yugoslavian country that joined the European Union and adopted the Euro, making travelling from Italy, Austria or any other country using the Euro super easy.

-So, if you’re reading this because you’re on the fence about whether to visit Slovenia or not: go ahead and book your trip.
+So, if you’re reading this because you’re on the fence about whether to visit Slovenia, go ahead and book your trip.
 You won’t regret it.

 Quaint little towns and stunning landscapes await those who venture off the beaten path